 The purpose of this laboratory lesson is to give an increased understanding of commonly used digital communication methods.
-Important concepts studied here are bit rate versus bandwidth, and error probability for various communication methods.
+Important concepts studied here are bit rate versus bandwidth for various communication methods.

 2 HOME PROBLEMS

 (To be solved at home before this laboratory lesson.)